 Even the greatest ideals need money to survive.
 Since the US media company CNET wanted to use WordPress at that time and thus had a great interest in its further development, they hired Matt Mullenwegto work full time on WordPress .

 WordPress is also with-profit, which was the fuel for the ecosystem

 Big obstacles at that time were installing WordPress on a server and spam in comments.
 At some point you had to realize that with a small team of volunteer supporters (these are called "contributors" in the WP community) you reach your limits.
-That's when it became obvious to solve the problem with your own company and Automattic was born.
+So it was a good idea to solve the problem with the own company and Automattic was born.

 In this article we explain in which areas you can contribute to the WordPress project and become a WP contributor (and that without any programming knowledge!).

 As a product of his company Automattic, which was founded in August 2005, Mullenweg created the platform WordPress .com.
 As a commercial, hosted platform, this is not to be confused with the open-source project WordPress .org.
 True to the motto "Internet for everyone" is WordPress .com easier to use for beginners, since you don't have to worry about hosting and much is predefined.